 Keep notes of your progress, good or bad, throughout each season.
 This is a critical step.

-Pay attention to the things that cause you to lose motivation, and work to minimize them or their effects on you.
+Please pay attention to the things that cause you to lose motivation and work to minimize them or their effects.
 Conversely, acknowledge improvements, as this can be the biggest motivator and is a good reminder of why you’re doing what you’re doing.

-Monitoring progress alsos lets you know if you're still on track towards your outcome goals for the season.
+Monitoring progress also lets you know if you're still on track towards your outcome goals for the season.
 One way to do this is by implementing test sets.
-This will give you a picture of your progress, helps you determine if you need to re-evaluate or adjust, and guides future training.
+This will give you a picture of your progress, help you determine if you need to re-evaluate or adjust, and guide future training.

 As you work through the season, always celebrate each little win, but don’t get complacent.
 Remember the big picture, and continuously work towards it.